Shutdown law

-The Youth Protection Revision Act, commonly known as the Shutdown Law or Cinderella Law, was an act of the South Korean National Assembly which forbade children under the age of sixteen to play online video games between the hours of 00:00 and 06:00.
+The Youth Protection Revision Act, commonly known as the Shutdown Law or Cinderella Law, was an act of the South Korean National Assembly which forbade children under the age of sixteen to play video games between the hours of 00:00 and 06:00.
 The legislature passed the law on 19 May 2011 and it went into effect on 20 November 2011.
 The law was abolished in August 2021.

 Overview

-Between the hours of 00:00 and 06:00, access to online games is blocked for all under the age of sixteen.
-The law has led those under sixteen to commit identity theft—underage South Koreans stole resident registration numbers in an effort to elude the law.
-The shutdown law targets online games, but does not affect console games and mobile games.
+Between the hours of 00:00 and 06:00, access to online games was blocked for all under the age of sixteen.
+The law led those under sixteen to commit identity theft—underage South Koreans stole resident registration numbers in an effort to elude the law.
+The shutdown law targeted online games, but did not affect console games and mobile games.
 However, due to its difficulty in performance of the law in some cases, they decided to entirely ban all games of some companies, such as Xbox Live or PSN.
 Legal challenges against the law were filed by a group of Korean game manufacturers and a cultural organization.
 After 2 September 2014, parents could request that their children be exempted from the law.

+Minecraft was also rated 19 by Microsoft in South Korea while it was rated All or 12 by GRAC if the law exist.